 How can you help?

-By taking simple actions we can all reduce, reuse and recycle our waste and, by doing so, protect the environment around us.
+Take simple actions to reduce, reuse and recycle our waste.
+This protects the environment around us.
 You can recycle a wide range of materials in the District:

 - glass bottles and jars, plastic bottles and containers, beverage cartons, foil trays, cans and aerosols in your Blue Bin or Blue Box / Blue Bag

-- electrical items both large (cookers, fridges etc.) and small (kettles, toasters etc.) at Derbyshire County Council's Household Waste Recycling Centres
+- electrical items large items such as cookers and fridges.
+Also small items such as kettles and toasters at Derbyshire County Council's Household Waste Recycling Centres